ibm-client-engineering/solution-filenet-aws/website/docs/3-Build/Prepare.md

     }
 }
 ```
+Take note of the returned policy `arn` value from the policy above as you will need it in the next step.

-Create an IAM role.
+### Create an IAM role.

 Create a Kubernetes service account named `aws-load-balancer-controller` in the `kube-system` namespace for the AWS Load Balancer Controller and annotate the Kubernetes service account with the name of the IAM role.

-**Replace `` `my-cluster` `` with the name of your cluster, `` `111122223333` `` with your account ID, and then run the command.
-If your cluster is in the AWS GovCloud (US-East) or AWS GovCloud (US-West) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:`.

-For our example, we are calling the cluster `filenet-cluster-east`
+For our example, we are calling the cluster `filenet-east`

 ```
 eksctl create iamserviceaccount \
-  --cluster=filenet-cluster-east \
+  --cluster=filenet-east \
   --namespace=kube-system \
   --name=aws-load-balancer-controller \
   --role-name AmazonEKSLoadBalancerControllerRole \